ukpOnline/TensorFlow_ObjectLabelling_CustomModel/README.md

 # TensorFlow_ObjectLabelling_CustomModel
-a sample project for TensorFlow SDK integration for 'Object Labelling' using a Custom Model
+A sample project for TensorFlow SDK integration for 'Object Labelling' using a Custom Model